Costa Rica Itineraries: The Land of Adventures

 Here we enjoyed:

-• Resort tours for the girls (Travel Advisor in training for Ava!).
+Resort tours for the girls.
 In addition to touring our resort, The W, we toured The Westin Reserva Conchal Golf Resort & Spa, an All Inclusive Resort.
 While the Westin is more budget-friendly, my clients and I have all appreciated the more authentic and boutique experience at The W.

 Adventures at the W: sunset catamaran, beach time, golf, and beach ATVs.

-Costa Rica's Pacific coast is HOT, humid, and dry in the spring and summer.
-The last time we were here was January during green season, and the weather was quite different.
+Costa Rica's Pacific coast is HOT, humid, and dry unless you go during green season.
 If I had to do it all over, I would've skipped the beach stay.

 Jungle stay at Rio Perdido